bnays/weather-forecast-chrome-extension/README.md

 2. Open Chrome Browser and navigate to Extensions.

     chrome://extensions/

 3. Click on 'Load unpacked' button which will open a file explorer.

-4. On File explorer, navigate to the build folder in frontend directory.
+4. On File explorer, navigate to the 'build' folder in frontend directory.

 5. Select the build directory by clicking on "Select Folder".